Nordea's Code of Conduct

 Nordea was the first Nordic bank to adopt the Equator Principles, endorsing them in 2007.
 It is a set of guidelines on how to prevent, manage and mitigate environmental and social risks in project financing.
 The Equator Principles apply globally to projects across all sectors, in which total project capital costs exceed USD 10m and the project is assessed to have a potential adverse social or environmental impact.
-However, the long-term trend to reduce project finance activities has continued and no new Equator Principles transactions were signed by Nordea in 2017.
+However, the long-term trend to reduce project finance activities has continued and only one new Equator Principles transactions were signed by Nordea in 2018.

 Sustainable investment forums

 Nordea actively participates in local sustainable investment forums – ‘SIFs’ – which are independent national forums that promote responsible investment.
 Nordea became a member of SWESIF in 2008 and DANSIF in 2010.
 Furthermore, we were a founding member of FINSIF launched in June 2010 and NORSIF launched in February 2013.

 The Montreal Carbon Pledge

 Nordea signed the Montreal Pledge in 2014 as one of the first signatories.
 The Pledge commits us to disclose the carbon footprints of our equity funds.